 Sharing the experience

-It’s acknowledged that not all leaders are comfortable, or confident, in delivering programmes online.
-If you are not confident, or don’t have the IT resources to deliver online sessions, consider approaching other sections who are active and ask to join them.
+It’s acknowledged that some leaders are more comfortable, or confident, in delivering programmes online than others.
+If you are less confident, or don’t have the IT resources to deliver online sessions, consider approaching other sections who are active and ask to join them.
 For those leaders wanting to share the load, why not buddy up with other local sections.

 It’s really important to keep in touch with our young people, and with our volunteers, at this challenging time and creating and delivering online programmes is a great way to do this.

 Delivering a flexible programme

 Many leaders will choose to deliver the programme via a combination of face to face and online sessions.
 Young people can work towards badges and awards by any method, flexibility is the key to success.
 Click here for guidance on making the rules more flexible!